Profiles of Committee Members

 The only house we could afford, (£3,750) was in Queensway.
 It had just two bedrooms and was in need of much T.L.C. but it was where it was rather than what it was that decided us.
 We’ve never regretted making that move.

-I joined St. John’s Young Wives, made many new friends, eventually became Leader and ran a Sunday School group with ‘The Shaftesbury Children’ from what is now Nash College.
+I joined St. John’s Young Wives, made many new friends, eventually became a Leader, and ran a Sunday School group with ‘The Shaftesbury Children’ from what is now Nash College.

 In the 1980’s I swapped my Secretarial career for a career as a Chiropodist and Reflexologist running my own practice for the next twenty very rewarding years.

-I joined the Residents’ Assoc.
-Committee in 2010 as temporary Secretary which became a permanent post soon after, turning me into what I describe as ‘the Local Busy Body’.
+Stella joined the Residents’ Association Committee in 2010 as a temporary Secretary which became a permanent post soon after, turning her into what she describes as ‘the Local Busy Body’.

-I helped start the Friends of the Park group and belong to Friends of Well Wood assisting at the monthly working parties clearing invasive species and opening up glades, letting in light to encourage the bluebells, wood anemones and foxgloves.
+Stella helped start the Friends of the Park group and belongs to Friends of Well Wood, assisting at the monthly working parties clearing invasive species and opening up glades, letting in light to encourage the bluebells, wood anemones, and foxgloves.

 Hobbies?
 Local History is a recent ‘passion’ but gardening has been a passion ‘forever’!

-Our Vice Chairman, Alan Coxon, M.B.E. and his wife Beryl, who is our Minute Secretary, moved to Coney Hall 14 years ago and have loved living in the area.
+Our Vice-Chairman, Alan Coxon, M.B.E., and his wife Beryl, who is our Minute Secretary, moved to Coney Hall 14 years ago and have loved living in the area.
 They moved from East Dulwich, where they lived for 27 years.
 Alan is a retired Police Officer and now does local gardening and also Talks relating to his Police career and Toastmastering, which he did for many years.
 He finished his Police career at the Houses of Parliament and also does a Talk about his time there.
-They have met many friends in Coney Hall and with a dog to walk, enjoy the open spaces all around
+They have met many friends in Coney Hall and with a dog to walk, and enjoy the open spaces all around.